PySpark Tutorial For Beginners (Spark 3.5 with Python)

 PySpark Tutorial Beginners

-Now set the following environment variables.
+Set the below environment variables.

 SPARK_HOME = C:\apps\spark-3.5.0-bin-hadoop3